 Control Measures Of Chemical Hazards On Construction Site

 - The best way to protect workers from chemical hazards is to use engineering controls, which remove or isolate the hazard at the source.
-The next best measure is to use administrative controls, which limit worker exposure by changing the way work tasks are performed.
+The next best measure is to use administrative controls, limiting worker exposure by changing work tasks.
 Personal protective equipment (PPE) should be used only as a last resort because it does not eliminate or reduce exposure and may create other hazards.

 - There are four basic types of engineering controls: ventilation, substitution, process change, and enclosure/isolation.

-- Ventilation is the most common form of an engineering control used in construction.
-It involves using local or general exhaust ventilation to remove contaminants from the air before they have a chance to reach the worker’s breathing zone.
+- Ventilation is the most common form of engineering control used in construction.
+It involves using local or general exhaust ventilation to remove contaminants from the air before reaching the worker’s breathing zone.

-- Process change is a modification to the way a task is performed to reduce exposure.
+- Process change is a modification to how a task is performed to reduce exposure.
 For example, using a power washer instead of a pressure washer to remove lead-containing paint from a surface.

 - Enclosure and isolation are physical barriers that keep workers away from hazards.
 Enclosures can be as simple as plastic sheeting around an area where work is being performed or as complex as a negative air pressure containment booth.
 Isolation involves separating the hazard from the worker, such as using a remotely operated power tool to remove asbestos insulation.

-- Administrative controls involve changing the way work is scheduled or performed to reduce exposure.
-For example, restricting the use of certain chemicals to specific tasks or areas, increasing ventilation in a work area, or providing workers with more frequent breaks.
+- Administrative controls involve changing how work is scheduled or performed to reduce exposure.
+For example, restricting certain chemicals to specific tasks or areas, increasing ventilation in a work area, or providing workers with more frequent breaks.

 - Personal protective equipment (PPE) includes clothing, gloves, eye and face protection, respiratory protection, and hearing protection.
 PPE is typically used as a last resort when engineering and administrative controls are not feasible or effective in reducing exposure to a hazard.
 It is important to remember that PPE does not eliminate or reduce exposure and may create other hazards.
-For example, if respirators are not fit-tested and worn properly they can actually increase the amount of exposure by creating a seal around the face that prevents proper ventilation.
+For example, if respirators are not fit-tested and worn properly, they can increase exposure by creating a seal around the face that prevents proper ventilation.